 One of the more popular bayside beaches, with most people content to walk out on the pier, or in summer swim at the beach.
 The more adventurous can go out on the dive boats from the pier.Read less

-Swell: Westerly 2 to 2.5 metres, tending southwesterly 2.5 to 3 metres during the morning, then increasing to 3 to 4 metres during the afternoon.
+Swell: Southwesterly 3 to 4 metres, decreasing to 2.5 to 3 metres during the morning, then increasing to 3 to 4 metres by early evening.

 SLSA provides this information as a guide only.
 Surf conditions are variable and therefore this information should not be relied upon as a substitute for observation of local conditions and an understanding of your abilities in the surf.
 SLSA reminds you to always swim between the red and yellow flags and never swim at unpatrolled beaches.
 SLSA takes all care and responsibility for any translation but it cannot guarantee that all translations will be accurate.